Shadowveil: Legend of The Five Rings on Steam - User reviews, Price & Information

 Train unique samurai, embark on missions, and play the cards dealt each run on an epic roguelite adventure in the Legend of the Five Rings universe.
 Each defeat opens new strategic skill tree options and more powerful cards to face the growing threat in the Shadowlands.

-Shadowveil: Legend of The Five Rings is a adventure, strategy and rogue-lite game developed by Palindrome Interactive and published by Palindrome Interactive and Amplifier Studios.
+Shadowveil: Legend of The Five Rings is a adventure, rogue-lite and strategy game developed by Palindrome Interactive and published by Palindrome Interactive and Amplifier Studios.

 Released on March 04th 2025 is available only on Windows in 7 languages: English, French, Italian, German, Spanish - Spain, Portuguese - Brazil and Simplified Chinese.